daputnam/advanced-react-address-book/README.md

 * From address book directory, run yarn install, yarn start

 ### Do
-* Import the array of users into index.js
+Import the array of users into index.js
-* Create a folder in src called components to hold all our components
-* Create the UserDetail and ListOfUsers functional components
-* Import and use components in App
+Create a folder in src called components to hold all our components Create the UserDetail and ListOfUsers functional components Import and use components in App
-* Send the user array into Apps and then into ListOfUsers
-* Send the first user from the array down into the UserDetail component
+Send the user array into Apps and then into ListOfUsers Send the first user from the array down into the UserDetail component

 ### Do
+HOW???
-* Add a button to the ListOfUsers component that says Hide
-* Add an onClick to the button and a handler
+Add a button to the ListOfUsers component that says Hide Add an onClick to the button and a handler
 * Make clicking the button hide the list and change the text to “Show”
 * If you click it again it will show the list and change the text back to “Hide”